tmenguy/ha-solcast-solar/README.md

 ### Attributes

-As stated, sensor attributes are created to enable sensor state variations to be used.
-An example is the estimate to use, `estimate10`/`estimate50`/`estimate90`, which is the desired forecast confidence.
-The sensor state is generally left at the default of `estimate50`, but displaying the tenth percentile of a sensor on a dashboard may be desired and this is enabled by the use of attribute values.
+As stated above, sensor attributes are created to enable sensor state variations to be used in templates.
+Examples are the estimate confidence, `estimate10`/`estimate50`/`estimate90`.
+The sensor _state_ is generally left at the default of `estimate50`, but displaying the tenth percentile of a sensor on a dashboard may be desired and this is enabled by the use of _attribute_ values.

 Some attribute names are deployment specific (examples are given here), and some attributes are disabled by default or by user preference to clear clutter.
 These preferences are set in the `CONFIGURE` dialogue.

+Attribute names must not contain a hyphen.
+Solcast sites _are_ named using a hyphen, so where an attribute is named for the site ID that it represents its hyphens are changed to underscores.

 For all sensors:

 * `estimate10`: 10th percentile forecast value (number)
 * `estimate50`: 50th percentile forecast value (number)
 * `estimate90`: 90th percentile forecast value (number)
-* `1234_5678_9012_3456`: An individual site value, i.e. a component of the total (number)
+* `1234_5678_9012_3456`: An individual site value, i.e. a portion of the total (number)
 * `estimate10_1234_5678_9012_3456`: 10th for an individual site value (number)
 * `estimate50_1234_5678_9012_3456`: 50th for an individual site value (number)
 * `estimate90_1234_5678_9012_3456`: 90th for an individual site value (number)